openwsn-berkeley/openwsn-on-iotlab/A8/README.md

 *Note: you may notice that the reserved nodes is not from 1 to 10 since they are not available on IoT-Lab.
 Remember the start of the reserved nodes (a8-1) and the end (a8-16), which will be used later.*

+### Install dependency software

+	chang@saclay:~/A8/experiment$ python install.py

+The software has to be installed on a8-m3-node as it requires *sudo* permission and there is not password on loged iot-lab server.
+Be default the command will log into a8-node-9 to install the software.
+Since the software is shared with all nodes, it not required to install again on each a8 nodes.

+Note: It's recommended to zip the directory: /usr/lib/python2.7/site-packages/ into a tar.gz file under A8 folder.
+Since some packages may need compiling for installation and it takes too long time to finish.
+Unzip the tar.gz file to overwriten the /usr/lib/python2.7/site-packages will do that exactly same thing as 'python install.py' but with much less time.

+To zip the site-packages folder:

+	chang@saclay:~/A8$ tar -czvf site-packages.tar.gz /usr/lib/python2.7/site-packages/

+To unzip the tar.gz file:

+	chang@saclay:~/A8$ ssh root@node-a8-2
+	root@node-a8-2:~# cd A8/
+	root@node-a8-2:~/A8# tar -xzf site-packages.tar.gz -C /

 ### Program multiple nodes

 It may take a little while that the reserved nodes are ready to be used.
 Use